rufusclark/Satellite-Propagation-Toolkit/unity/README.md

 Use the existing toolkit to generate intemediate values and combine metadata to provide a coherent API with all the data required for an external app to run.

-The api pre-computes and caches the relevent data api responses based on SpaceTrac datasets and using sqlite3.
-The api responses can either be pre-computer (recommended to refresh the caches every 24 hours) or computed and cached live as they're called
+The api pre-computes and caches the relevent data api responses based on SpaceTrak datasets and using sqlite3.
+The api responses can either be pre-computer in advance or computed and cached live as they're called

 ### API